hanleyweng/blog/knol/2015/s2/riding_live/_posts/2015-10-24-Riding-Live.md

 ![sydney city bike counts by the hour](media/select_before_pivot_images/sydney city bike counts by the hour.png)

-However, following further data acquisition and visual simulations of the City of Sydney cycling data, it was evident that a two-dimensional real time display would be visually too repetitious, quiet and lacking in narrative for the context of the evening festival.
+However, following further data acquisition and visual simulations of the City of Sydney cycling data, it was evident that a two-dimensional realtime display would be visually too repetitious, quiet and lacking in narrative for the context of the evening festival.

 Subsequently, the concept was pivoted to better promote the culture of city biking by immersing people in the work.
 The festival concept became an interactive visual system where passers-by could hop onto a provided bike and ride through an abstract landscape of large zooming visuals projected in front of them.